-BASCAP, together with the International Trademark Association (INTA), asked Frontier to update their 2011 report on the global impact of counterfeiting and piracy.
+Together with the International Trademark Association (INTA), ICC asked Frontier to update its 2011 report on the global impact of counterfeiting and piracy.
 The 2016 report found that counterfeiting and piracy continue to grow at an astounding rate despite increased efforts by the private sector, governments, international government organisations and NGOs.
 (Read also The Economic Impacts of Counterfeiting and Piracy executive summary)

 Counterfeiting and piracy are highly pervasive across countries and sectors, representing a multi-Billion-dollar industry globally that continues to grow.
 Measuring the scale of counterfeiting and piracy helps us to understand the size of the problem, and the related social costs.
 It also helps inform policymakers so that they can target resources appropriately towards combating counterfeiting and piracy.

 Our analysis shows that the scale of counterfeiting and piracy globally is large, that it has grown since previous estimates, and that this growth is expected to continue.
 Our estimates of these values across all four quadrants are shown in Table 1.S below.